 Meanwhile, transactions can be made in real-time with a tap of a mobile device and algorithms execute trades at the speed of light for "free."
-While these advancements in financial technology help democratize markets and investing, they also introduce new issues.
+These advancements in financial technology help democratize markets and investing, but also introduce new issues.

-For example, technology enables modern investors to act (and often overreact) on fear, greed, and speculation like never before, leading to more irrational and volatile market activity than academic theory or conventional wisdom assumes.
+Modern investors can act (and often overreact) on fear, greed, and speculation like never before, leading to more irrational and volatile market activity.
 This phenomenon is observable in market data.
 The chart below shows the daily price volatility of returns for the Dow Jones Industrial Average from 1960 to 2019 by decade.

 DJIA volatility of daily price returns by decade.